No Result

 The first class cabin of a Delta Air Lines Boeing 737-900ER jet, registration number N876DN.

-If your itinerary changes by 120 minutes you’re eligible for a complimentary itinerary change to something that better suits your needs if a Delta schedule change consists of at least one of these criteria:
+If your Delta itinerary changes by 120 minutes you’re eligible for a complimentary itinerary change to something that better suits your needs if a Delta schedule change consists of at least one of these criteria:

 • A delay of 120 minutes or more